-Source: US Census Bureau 2000 Decennial Census; American Community Survey 5-Year Estimates: Summary for the period 2006 - 2010 and 2018 - 2022 [Table 16004].
+Source: US Census Bureau 2000 Decennial Census; American Community Survey 5-Year Estimates: Summary for the period that run from 2006 through 2022 [Table 16004].
 Beginning 2010, questions about language were no longer asked on the decennial census.

 Foreign Born Residents